inshatazeen/inshatazeen/README.md

-- 👋 Hi, I’m @inshatazeen
+- 👋 Hi, I’m @inshatazeen the magic sprinkler of tech everywhere.
 - 👀 I’m interested in Software Development and data science..
 - 🌱 I’m currently learning artificial intelligence and machine learning...
-- 💞️ I’m looking to collaborate on projects and internships ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me insha.sadaf786@gmail.com...

 <!---